Synthetic Geology: Structural Geology Meets Deep Learning: Methods

 A natural question arises: what are the key advantages and practical applications of learning the distribution $\pi_\bfm$ associated with the synthetic generative process described earlier?
 That is, how does the ability of a foundation model to estimate $\pi_\bfm$ enhance our understanding or extend our capabilities, given that we already have a method of generating such samples?

-While the original simulation process can generate diverse Geomodels, it is hard, and in some cases virtually impossible, to use the simulation for any other application besides the forward process of generating a random 3D geological volume from a parameterized history ${\cal H}(\bfm_0)$.
-In contrast, foundation models support a broader range of applications that vary from generation to conditional generation or inversion, enabling the incorporation of other data or constraints based on conditional distributions \cite{chung2022come}.
+While the original simulation process can generate diverse Geomodels, it is hard{challenging}, and in some cases virtually impossible, to use the simulation for any other application besides{application other than} the forward process of generating a random 3D geological volume from a parameterized history ${\cal H}(\bfm_0)$.
+In contrast, foundation models support a broader range of applications that vary{,} from generation to conditional generation or inversion, enabling the incorporation of other data or constraints based on conditional distributions \cite{chung2022come}.

 For instance, while the simulation process requires a structured history of geological events, a foundation model can generate realistic samples conditioned directly on partial observations in the spatial domain $\bfx$, such as borehole data or surface measurements.
-Since our ultimate goal is to fuse multiple sources of geo-scientific data, we seek to replace the rigid simulation process with a flexible, trainable foundation model.
+Since our ultimate goal is to fuse{integrate} multiple sources of geoscientific data, we seek to replace the rigid simulation process with a flexible, trainable foundation model.

 One approach to learning a probability density function $\pi_\bfm$ is the denoising or diffusion model, now commonly used for image and movie generation.
-While diffusion methods are often applied to continuous-valued data, the generation of discrete-valued data has only more recently been addressed \cite{meng2022concrete} through the theory first proposed by Hyvärinen \cite{hyvarinen2007some}.
-One of the difficulties with score matching for our application is the fact that the score does not exist for discrete distributions.
-A more general way to approach the problem of matching distributions that does not require the score can be derived through flow matching \cite{albergoStochasticInterpolantsUnifying2023}.
+While diffusion methods are often applied to continuous-valued data, the generation of discrete-valued data has only more recently been addressed by \citeA{meng2022concrete} through the theory first proposed by \citeA{hyvarinen2007some}.
+A more general way to approach the problem of{approach to} matching distributions that does not require the score is flow matching.